catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 dynamic and pluggable way of handling these resources.

 Operating systems work by allowing drivers and pluggable resources.
-This includes various policies in how cpu, memory, and devices are allocated.
+This includes various policies in how CPU, memory, and devices are allocated.
 Kubernetes can be viewed as being an the operating system of the cloud.
 Allowing specialty modules to address the use cases directly, rather than continuing to add complexity by continuing to modify the kubelet, will allow the greatest scope of abilities while halting continued increases of complexity